sajjadh47/Woo-Products-Slider-Pro/readme.txt

 === Free Woocommerce Products Slider/Carousel Pro ===
 Contributors: sajjad67
-Tags: best selling products, best selling products slider, slick slider, best selling products by category, shortcode, template code, featured product, featured product slider, Featured product by category, autoplay slider, best product slider, best product slider for woo shop, carousel, clean woo product slider, multiple product slider, product carousel,  product content slider, product contents carousel, product slider, product slider carousel for woo, products slider,  responsive product slider, responsive product carousel, slider, smooth product slider woo product slider,  advance slider, woo best selling products, woo category slider, latest products, most selling products, product carousel slider, recent product carousel, recent product slider, free,premium,pro
+Tags: product carousel, responsive product slider, slick slider, advanced slider, woo product carousel Requires at least: 5.6
-Requires at least: 5.6
+Tested up to: 6.6
-Tested up to: 6.0
+Stable tag: 1.1.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Display Woocommerce Products in a Carousel / Slider.
-Show Top Rated Products, Best Selling Products, ON Sale Products And Featured Products With Category Filter.
+Show Top Rated, Best Selling, ON Sale, Featured, Recently Viewed Products With Category Filter.

 == Description ==
 WooCommerce Product Carousel / Slider Pro comes with all Pro Features and is one of the best product slider to put your WooCommerce Products listing in a carousal.
 Choose products from Top Rated Category, Best Selling Category, ON Sale Category, Featured Category Products With Custom Category Filter enabled.
 You can easily display this product slider anywhere using shortcode.

-You can sort product by category by adding category ID in the shortcode as a shortcode parameter.
+You can sort product by category, tag, sku or attributes by adding category ID / tag ID / sku / attribute term in the shortcode as a shortcode parameter.

 Plugin add a sub tab under "Products --> Product Slider Pro where you can generate your shortcode putting inputs values.